datguyandres/cmpm-121-final-project-new/README.md

 cabin and must collect all five objects to unlock the car to escape the scene.

-Assets used from unity store: "Colored Parasols" by SpaceZeta, "Cowboy Hat_1" by Inari_Green, "Simple Keys" by Gabies Assets, "Explosives Package" by Rem Storms
+Assets used from unity store: "Colored Parasols" by SpaceZeta, "Cowboy Hat_1" by Inari_Green, "Simple Keys" by Gabies Assets, "Explosives Package" by Rem Storms, "Conifers [BOTD]" by forst, "Flooded Grounds" by Sandro T, "Outdoor Ground Textures" by A Gog's Life Software, "Grass Flowers Pack Free" by ALP8130, "Old Military Car" by WeisseGames

 Point Distribution: